A CONVERSATION WITH SIGNE WHITSON

 SIGNE: Absolutely.
-That’s one of the things I talk about throughout my book.
-The teacher is the decisive element in creating school-wide cultures of kindness.
+That teacher is the decisive element in creating school-wide cultures of kindness.

-GRAPEVINE: Some people don’t get involved in bullying prevention because they reckon it’s not within their job description.
+GV: Some people don’t get involved in bullying prevention because they reckon it’s not in their job description.
 Others are even skeptical about how damaging bullying can be to young people, and they wonder if maybe we’re just making a big deal about nothing.
 How would you respond to the nay-sayers?

 ‘Sticks and stones’ may be a playground mantra, but the fact is that words can and do wound very deeply.
 The physical pain you can deal with, but ongoing humiliation and harassment – they really hurt.